Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 ## **1.3.1 Specific Objectives

 ### ** 1.3.2 Specific Objectives
-To build and implement different models for Amazon stock price prediction To evaluate the performance and accuracy of the models using R2 Score, and RMSE.
+To build and implement different models for Amazon stock price prediction.

+To evaluate the performance and accuracy of the models using R2 Score, and RMSE.

 To use the best performing model to forecast Amazon stock prices.

 To create a user-friendly dashboard/application for stakeholders to access predictions.

 ## **B. Data Understanding and EDA**

-During the exploration exercise, the amazon data was checked for the value counts of each column, to understand how various parameters in the columns were distributed The column definitions are displayed below.
+During the exploration exercise, the amazon data was checked for the value counts of each column, to understand how various parameters in the columns were distributed.The column definitions are displayed below.

  #### **Data Features**